Select Page

 Discrimination: unfair, inappropriate, unjustifiable, and negative behavior toward a group or its members.

 Having a bias for extroverts didn’t make this boss a bad person.
-What made him a bad leader, though, was that he failed to control for his bias.
+What made him a poor leader though, was that he failed to control for his bias.

 We all occasionally go on autopilot, especially when under pressure or experiencing something new, and rely on the mental pairings we make when we fold things into our memory.
 Being an effective leader. though, depends on whether or not we tame our biases or let them control what we do.